mhadiamiri/Image-Labelling/README.md

 7-zip.
 This archive contains a Bmp folder in EnglishImg/English/Img/GoodImg where you can and 62 subdirectories for each lower and upper case character in the latin alphabet (without accents) and for the digits.
-The color images are of dierent size and contains background.
+The color images are of different size and contains background.
 The archive also contains binary foreground-background masks in the Folder Msk for all images.
 In this assignment, you will train binary and multiclass linear classifiers available from scikit- learn on this dataset and evaluate the performance of these classifiers with various metrics.